 Tri-City was formed as a JPA on June 21, 1960 pursuant to the Short-Doyle Act (included in the Welfare and Institutions Code of California) through the execution of a Joint Powers Agreement among the cities of Pomona, Claremont and La Verne.
 From inception to the current period, Tri-City has provided mental health care services for the residents of Pomona, Claremont and La Verne.
 These services are provided to all age groups including children (0-15), transition age youth (16-25), adults (26-59) and older adults (60+), and in most cases the consumers are either eligible under the Medi-Cal programs or are indigent.
-Over the past five years, Tri-City Mental Health Center has continued to develop its operations into a system of care for the residents of the three cities.
+Over the past six years, Tri-City Mental Health Center has continued to develop its operations into a system of care for the residents of the three cities.
 This includes the continuation of Tri-City's outpatient clinics and the implementation of new programs approved through the Mental Health Service Act (MHSA).

-Tri-City's outpatient clinics located in Pomona provided services to approximately 1,267 unduplicated clients during the past fiscal year.
-Through the efforts to provide a continuum of care and in order to meet the needs of Tri-City's residents, the clinical team continually implement new groups available to the community both at the outpatient clinics and at the Wellness Center which opened in November 2011 and has increased the hours of clinic operations to include later appointment hours for children and their families.
-In addition, Tri-City has provided high intensity mental health services to approximately three hundred clients through Tri-City's Full Service Partnership (FSP) MHSA program.
+Tri-City's outpatient clinics located in Pomona provided services to approximately 1,434 unduplicated clients during the past fiscal year, which include high intensity mental health services through Tri-City's Full Service Partnership (FSP) MHSA program.
+Through the efforts to provide a continuum of care and in order to meet the needs of Tri-City's residents, the clinical team continually implement new groups available to the community both at the outpatient clinics and at the Wellness Center and has increased the hours of clinic operations to include later appointment hours for children and their families.

 As mentioned above, in addition to the outpatient clinical operations, Tri-City has operations established through the Mental Health Services Act (MHSA).
-The MHSA Community Services and Support (CSS) programs approved in June 2009 are fully operational.
-The MHSA Prevention and Early Intervention (PEI) programs approved in March 2010 and in fiscal 2011-12 are now in full swing.
-The Innovations programs approved in fiscal 2011-12 have been completed in fiscal 2014-15 with two new Innovation programs that will begin in fiscal 2015-16.
-In November 2012, the Workforce, Education and Training (WET) Plan was approved and in May 2014 the Technology Projects under Capital Facilities/Technological Needs (CFTN) Plan was approved.
-Implementation of the WET plan began in the third quarter of fiscal 2012-13 and initial implementation of the Technology Projects began in June 2014.
-These two plans are now in full implementation stages.
+The MHSA Community Services and Support (CSS) programs and the Prevention and Early Intervention (PEI) programs are fully operational.
+The Innovations programs approved in fiscal 2011-12 were completed in fiscal 2014-15 and two new Innovation programs began in fiscal 2015-16.
+The Workforce, Education and Training (WET) Plan approved in 2012 has been implemented and based on the success of the WET programs, additional funds will be transferred from CSS funds to the WET plan in 2016-17 per the approved MHSA 2016-17 annual update.
+The Technology Projects under Capital Facilities/Technological Needs (CFTN) Plan approved in 2014 were completed as of the end of fiscal 2015-16.
+In fiscal 2014-15 the CFTN Plan was updated to include Capital Facility projects and updated again in fiscal 2015-16 based on more project information.
+The capital projects were completed in fiscal 2015-16 and the related approved funds have been used.
+Based on anticipated new capital projects to be approved in fiscal 2016-17 or 2017-18, additional funds will be transferred from CSS funds to the CFTN plan in fiscal 2016-17 per the approved MHSA 2016-17 annual update.